istari7/AutoSilent/README.md

 # Important Note:
+I built this project from scratch and learnt a lot.
+Some of the things you will learn by using this project as a guideline are, Java for Android, Location API's, Google Services API, SQLITE, Gradle (for handling various dependencies).
+Also using web services one can build scalable systems while keeping efficiency in consideration.
+Best of luck.
+Also --
-The project utilises Google Web API's extensively and several key components will be redacted later on to prevent key leaks.
+**The project utilises Google Web API's extensively and several key components will be redacted later on to prevent key leaks.
 Since this is a demo for now, all the files have been included.
 As components are removed.
-I shall include a tutorial to code those components from scratch.
+I shall include a tutorial to code those components from scratch.**

 # Key Screenshots
 ##  1. Time Controlled Ringer Settings